FlameF0X/i3-papers/README.md

 ## Research on Hyper-Efficient LLM Architectures

-This repository is the central hub for independent research into **i3 (Innovative, Intelligent, Inherently Efficient)** architectures.
+This repository is the central hub for independent research into **i3** architectures.
 The core objective is to redefine computational scaling laws for Large Language Models (LLMs) by prioritizing architectural efficiency over brute-force hardware scaling, with the goal of making state-of-the-art performance accessible without large-scale infrastructure.

 ---